wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 &num; produce DataFrame of results of statistical tests mcols(res, use.names = T) write.csv(as.data.frame(mcols(res, use.name = T)),
-          file = paste0(outputPrefix, "-test-conditions.csv"))</pre>
+          file = paste0(outputPrefix, "-test-conditions.csv"))</pre><br>
-Let's have a look at our output in the terminal:
+Our test-conditions file gives us insight into what statistics were calculated and how those statistics were calculated.
+Let's look at it in the terminal:
 <pre style="color: silver; background: black;">head Croaker_DESeq2-test-conditions.csv
 "","type","description"
 "baseMean","intermediate","mean of normalized counts for all samples"